annaritz/pathway-connectivity/src/README.md

 2. Compound Graph -- This is the BioPAXSTREAM code from [Using Biological Pathway Data with Paxtools ](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003194) (Demir et al., PLOS Computational Biology, 2013).
 See the `BioPAXSTREAM/` directory for more information.

+3. Hypergraph and Bipartite Graph - **this has to be updated**

+For historical reasons, the hyperedges and hypernodes files are listed under `pathway-connectivity/hypergraph/reactome_full_hypergraph/`.
+Many intermediate files are outputted when using the BioPAX parser.

 ## Experiments

+There are two useful arguments:
+- `--force` will overwrite *any* file, but the default behavior is if the file exists then it is not re-generated.
+In that case, a warning will be printed to say remove the file or use the `--force` option to overwrite files.
+- `--printonly` will print the commands to the console, but *not* run them.
+This is useful if there's an OS call that causes and error and you want to re-run just that command.

+If you have any issues running these functions, send Anna an email.

 ### Compute Statistics